25 Things You Should Start Doing Now That You’re 25

 11) Never Let Your Battery Die

-When you are in your early twenties your dragged-through-a-hedge late-to-work I-went-out-on-a-Thursday-and-I-didn’t-sleep-at-all unreliability is a cool personality trait: you’re the quirky lead in the teen movie of your life!
-You’re like Zooey Deschanel, if Zooey Deschanel woke up in some stranger’s Halls of Residence and brushed her teeth with her finger to make the taste of arsehole go away!
+When you are in your early 20s your dragged-through-a-hedge, late-to-work, I-went-out-on-a-Thursday-and-didn’t-sleep-at-all unreliability is a cool personality trait.
+You’re the quirky lead in the teen movie of your life!
+You’re like Zooey Deschanel, if Zooey Deschanel woke up in some stranger’s dorm and brushed her teeth with her finger to make the taste of asshole go away!
 You just ordered Domino’s to the office!
 You’re so fucking young!

 12) Start Editing Your Past

-By the time you’ve hit 25, you’ll have done some stuff in your youth that will render you stiff and puce with embarrassment: you’ll have been kicked out of a bar.
+By the time you’ve hit 25, you’ll have done some stuff in your youth that will render you stiff and puce with embarrassment: You’ll have been kicked out of a bar.
 You’ll have genuinely liked Evanescence.
-You’ll have gone on a gap year and built a mud hut and set a photo of you looking benevolent next to a bunch of starving children as your Tinder profile picture.
 You’ll have been the worst.

 So start editing those bad bits out.
-You know that guy you knew from school who, every time you go to the pub, reminds everyone about that time you couldn’t do a press up in PE class?
+You know that guy you knew from school who, every time you go to the bar, reminds everyone about that time you couldn’t do a chin-up in PE class?
 Let’s get rid of him.
 Love letters you wrote as a teenager?
 Burn them.
 The gap year you took?
-Erase it from your CV.
-All those shitty clothes you got a little bit too broad for two years ago but don’t quite have the heart to throw away ‘cos they remind you of your lithe, knife-between-the-teeth youth?
+Erase it from your resume.
+All those shitty clothes you got a little bit too fat for two years ago but don’t quite have the heart to throw away because they remind you of your lithe, knife-between-the-teeth youth?
 Fire them into the fucking sun.

-Pre-25, most of my supermarket experiences involved getting 1 x bag of those supermarket cookies, 4 x tins, like, some of those baby sweetcorn things?
-Maybe a multipack of Peperami?
+Pre-25, most of my supermarket experiences involved getting one bag of supermarket cookies and four jars of those baby sweetcorn things.
+Maybe a multipack of Slim Jims?
 I don’t know.
 Do we need ketchup?

-Open your eyes to the fact that doing a big shop is amazing.
-You know the Christmas Eve fridge?
-You know how amazing the Christmas Eve fridge feels?
-That is the baby of a big shop.
-And you could have that at home, every day, if you just go to the supermarket once a week and get shitloads of mince, a massive multipack of chicken, some stuff on offer that you might freeze, vegetables, a big multipack of yoghurts, some fancy teabags you’ve never tried before, toilet roll, a spice, and some frozen chips you will forget to unpack and will inevitably go as a soggy mass into the bin.
-A proper big shop can rock your world.
-Until you’ve bought three four-packs of tuna because “they are a really good price”, you’ve not really lived.
+Open your eyes to the fact that going on a food-shopping rampage is amazing.
+You know how you go to a grown-up’s house and they have a bunch of different things in their fridge, not just two different kinds of mustard, Bloody Mary mix, and an onion?
+You could have that at home every day, if you just go to the supermarket once a week and get shitloads of food—a massive multipack of chicken, some stuff on sale that you might freeze, vegetables, a big pack of yogurt, toilet paper, spices, and some frozen fries you will forget to take out and will inevitably go as a soggy mass into the trash.
+A real big shopping trip can rock your world.
+Until you’ve bought three four-packs of tuna because “they are a really good price,” you’ve not really lived.

 15) Save Animals or Something

-Even if you’re just donating £2 a month to charity, you should start making your impact on the earth slightly less shitty than your previous 25 years have been.
-Like: cocaine destroys swathes of rainforest.
-Every time you flush a toilet you piss away about eight litres of clean water.
+Even if you’re just donating $5 a month to charity, you should start making your impact on the earth slightly less shitty than your previous 25 years have been.
+Like: Cocaine destroys swaths of rainforest.
+Every time you flush a toilet you piss away almost four gallons of clean water.
 You, personally, are worse than an old fridge full of aerosol cans, on fire, strapped to a nuclear submarine, in the Niger Delta.
-Rescue a cat, or something.
+Rescue a cat or something.
 Volunteer.
-Find a charity you actually give a shit about and find the best way to donate your money or time to them.
-You’ve spent 25 years being a selfish fuckhead, treat yourself to a new type of happiness that can only be attained via not being a cunt.
+Find a charity you actually give a shit about and find the best way to donate your money or time to it.
+You’ve spent 25 years being a selfish fuckhead; treat yourself to a new type of happiness that can only be attained through not being an asshole.

 16) Start Giving Change to the Homeless

 Next time someone asks for a bit of change and you have a bit of change, just give them that change, dude.
 Don’t think about what they are going to spend it on.
-Don’t replay those scare stories you hear about the homeless coining it in scamming idiots like you at 50p a throw and then retiring to their villa in Grenada.
-There’s a person sat on the pavement with a shivering dog because they do not have a house with a chair in it that they can sit on instead.
-It costs about £1 to be briefly decent to them.
+Don’t replay those scare stories you hear about the homeless scamming idiots like you at 50 cents a throw and then retiring to their villa in Grenada.
+There’s a guy on the pavement with a shivering dog because he does not have a house with a chair in it that he can sit in instead.
+It costs about $1 to be briefly decent to him.

 17) Learn How to Live with Someone Else

-Wipe crumbs off your surfaces, do your washing up promptly, aim your piss into the actual toilet and – as your office manager probably had to remind you with a passive-aggressive all-office email this week – if you do a heinous shit in the toilet, flush it away.
+Wipe crumbs off your surfaces, do your washing up promptly, aim your piss into the actual toilet, and—as your office manager probably had to remind you with a passive-aggressive all-office email this week— if you take a heinous shit in the toilet, flush it away.
 It is your shit.
 Who the fuck are you if you don’t feel obligated to flush away your own shit?

 18) Start Doing Your Weird Sex Stuff While Sober

-Youthful doorway sex is all well and good, but till this point it’s probably been fuelled by the kind of adrenaline that only really hits when you’ve been drinking like you’ve been fired face-first into the sea out of a cannon.
-Sex after 25 is great: you know what you like, you know what you don’t like, you know what you can get away with, you’re really fucking good at it and you’ve built up a decent enough wad of bedding to relax on afterwards.
+Youthful doorway sex is all well and good, but until this point it’s probably been fueled by the kind of adrenaline that only really hits when you’ve been drinking like you’ve been fired face-first into the sea out of a cannon.
+Sex after 25 is great: You know what you like, you know what you don’t like, you know what you can get away with, you’re really fucking good at it, and you’ve built up a decent enough wad of bedding to relax on afterward.

 19) Look After Your Body

-You know how you’re tired all the time, and lethargic?
+You know how you’re tired all the time and lethargic?
 There are vitamins that can help that.
 You know that weird clicky shoulder you have?
 A sort of dull click, the shoulder makes.
-A sort of: thup.
+A sort of thup.
 Get a doctor to look at it!
-Maybe you just need a really good massage; maybe you have a rare and undiagnosed shoulder disease.
+Maybe you just need a really good massage, or maybe you have a rare and undiagnosed shoulder disease.
 A doctor can tell you that thing.

-Because it turns out that Hulk Hogan was right about taking your vitamins, and Mr Motivator was right about early morning workout sessions.
-In a way, wizened old men in leotards are the smartest dudes alive.
-Which makes it so weird that they choose to dress like sex offenders.
-Anyway: tighten up, catch a few Zs, have a Berocca now and again.
+Because it turns out that Hulk Hogan was right about taking your vitamins—in a way, wizened old men in leotards are the smartest dudes alive, which makes it so weird that they choose to dress like sex offenders.
+Anyway: Tighten up, catch a few Zs, eat a multivitamin now and again.
 You’ll feel great for it.

-20) Own One Nice Thing You Would Save From a Fire if Your House Burnt Down
+20) Own One Nice Thing You Would Save from a Fire if Your House Burned Down

-Pre-25, the only things I owned that were worth saving from a house fire were this one good pair of socks I had that have since developed a hole and maybe, like, my passport?
+Pre-25, the only things I owned that were worth saving from a house fire were this one good pair of socks I had that have since developed a hole, and maybe, like, my passport?
 I don’t know.
 My keys?
-Would I need my keys if my house burnt down?
+Would I need my keys if my house burned down?
 I don’t know.
 Now I own a really nice set of knives.
-There I’d be: no socks, no passport, house burning down in the back, walking away smiling with my knives.
+There I’d be: no socks, no passport, house burning down in the back, walking away, smiling with my knives.
 (If I had to pick just one, I’d pick the big knife.)

 21) Get a Job You Like

-Obviously Britain is in ruins and most people are lucky to have a job at all, let alone one they like, but at 25 you are at that sweet spot of not really having a lot of responsibility but also having remnants of that youthful “Fuck it off, I’m going to Thailand for six months” attitude you once had.
+Obviously the world is in ruins and most people are lucky to have a job at all, let alone one they like, but at 25 you are at that sweet spot of not really having a lot of responsibility but also having remnants of that youthful “Fuck it, I’m going to Thailand for six months” attitude you once had.
 If you’re ever thinking of switching careers, or going back to school, or packing it all in and going freelance, or moving countries, now is about the best time to do it.

 22) Give a Shit About Politics

-Even if you’re wrong – even if you think Nigel Farage doesn’t probably smell like every cigar ever smoked in a strip club all at once – it’s good to push yourself out of the fog of ignorance and start, like, watching the news and understanding some of it.
-Maybe you’ve been interested in politics for years – if you have ever smoked a joint in the same room as a Che Guevara poster, then that counts – but this year, it being a General Election and all, is the year you should up your game.
+Even if you’re wrong, it’s good to push yourself out of the fog of ignorance and start, like, watching the news and understanding some of it.
+Maybe you’ve been interested in politics for years—if you have ever smoked a joint in the same room as a Che Guevara poster, then that counts—but it’s time that you step up your game.

-It’s actually really buoying to have an informed opinion about something, especially when you win an argument in the pub just because you took the time to read an article in the Independent.
+It’s actually really buoying to have an informed opinion about something, especially when you win an argument in the bar just because you took the time to read an entire article in the New Yorker.
 So read some pamphlets.
 Get mad about stuff.
-Do a march, if you feel you have to.
+Join a march, if you feel you have to.
 Give a shit.

 23) Stop Trying to Be Your Heroes